-- 1 Open Peregrine Studio. - 2 Click File > New package to start the Create New Package wizard. - 3 Enter the name and package dependencies for the new package. - Name.
+- 1 Open Peregrine Studio. - 2 Click File > New package to start the Create New Package wizard. - 3 Enter the name and package dependencies for the new package. - a Name.
 Enter a name for the new package extension.
-The package extension name cannot contain spaces or special characters. - Dependencies.
-Select the existing package or packages that your package extension will be dependent on.
+The package extension name cannot contain spaces or special characters. - b Dependencies.
+Select the existing system package or packages that your package extension will be dependent on.
+Select the system packages that you want to make changes to as the package dependencies.
 Your new package extension must be dependent on at least one existing package.
-Clear the check boxes of the packages that you do not want your new package to be dependent on. - 4 Click OK to complete the wizard. - 5 Save your Peregrine Studio project file. - 6 Close and then restart Peregrine Studio.
+See Package dependencies on page 46 for more information on package dependencies. - 4 Click OK to complete the wizard. - 5 Save your Peregrine Studio project file. - 6 Close and then restart Peregrine Studio.
 Any changes or additions you make to Get-Services will now be saved in your new package.